Chore Door Project Guide

 3. JavaScript Logic

-Link your index.html
+Link your index.html to your script.js.

 JavaScript Roadmap